 - Emotional Intelligence: Why it Can Matter More than IQ by Daniel Goleman

 Podcasts are one of the most undervalued learning tools available.
 I listen to them whenever I am commuting, traveling or going through my morning and evening routines.
-I listen to 9-12 different podcasts which change as needed.
+I listen to no more than 9 different podcasts and each one needs to earn their spot in my list.
 Over the years I have stayed with a core group that I am always fascinated and impressed by:

 - The Tim Ferriss Show

-- Exponential Wisdom Hosted by Dan Sullivan and Peter Diamandis
+- Exponential Wisdom [Dan Sullivan and Peter Diamandis]

-Before I started using MOOC, I thought the only way to get a great education is go to a university.
-Now, I can find the best teachers in almost every subject possible.
+I have often thought about my next steps in education.
+I thought the only way to get a great education is go to a university.
+I’ve been cautions because many people go to grad school not quite sure why they are there.
+I have never had a crystal clear path that absolutley required an additional degree.
+It is too expensive in time, money and opportunity cost.
+Now, I can find the best teachers in almost every subject possible through focused courses.
 I use a combination of free and paid courses, here is a list of the ones I focus on:

 - The Great Courses